 Information about Current Office Operations

-During the time the public desk is closed, teammates will still be working to continue delivering the essential services of the office, both externally to the public and internally to other City departments.
-Our team is ensuring the main City phone lines (507-328-2900) continue to be answered during business hours.
+As has been the case throughout the time the public desk was closed, teammates are continuing to deliver the essential services of the office, both externally to the public and internally to other City departments.
+The main City phone lines (507-328-2900) continue to be answered during business hours, Monday-Friday, 8 a.m.-5 p.m.

 Role of the Clerk's Office